xlegend1024/MicrosoftIntelIoTCamp/HOLs/readme.md

 ### Deploying the Web App to Azure ###

 The last step is to get this web application running in Azure, not locally.
 Earlier, when we configured the Web Application we set it up to deploy from a git repository.
 To deploy we can simply push our web app code via git up to the Web App's repo.
-Visual Studio Code makes that simple to do!.
+Visual Studio Code makes that simple to do!

 1. In Visual Studio Code, click the "**git**" icon to open the "**git**" panel, and then click the "**Initialize git repository**" button.